Kumquat — Nutrients, Health Benefits, and Shopping Tips

 How to store kumquat

-Kumquats should be kept in the refrigerator to maintain their freshness.
-Store them in a plastic bag or an airtight container.
-Properly stored, kumquats remain juicy and flavorful for a longer period.
+Kumquats should be stored in the refrigerator to keep them fresh.
+Place them in a plastic bag or an airtight container.
+When stored correctly, kumquats can stay juicy and flavorful for an extended time.

 ✅ Extra Tip